 For more detail on the recognition decisions for Bettercoal, IRMA and TSM and to understand the conditions that are attached to recognition, please click here.

-We have developed a recognition methodology and assessment tool that will help us identify credible input material programmes that we can partner with.
-The methodology is now being piloted with a number of mining programmes.
-The resulting draft versions of the pilot assessments and the underlying recognition methodology will be published for stakeholder consultation in Spring 2021.
+We have developed a recognition methodology and assessment tool that helps us identify credible input material programmes that we can partner with.
+The methodology was subject to stakeholder consultation and so were the initial recognition assessments we carried out with a number of mining programmes.